 As reported by the UN High Commissioner for Human Rights and national and international civil society organisations, there were serious violations of fundamental freedoms and core civil and political rights, such as restrictions to freedom of expression and media, arbitrary detentions, torture and extrajudicial killings, as well as wide violations of right to food and the right to health.
 There were numerous cases of repression, intimidation and violence against political opponents, including members of the National Assembly and its President.
 Many lawmakers have been stripped of their immunity and several were detained with no due process, such as Juan Requesens and Gilber Caro, as well as Juan Guaidó's chief of staff Roberto Marrero.
-At the end of the year, NGO Foro Penal reported that there were 388 political prisoners in 2019, including 18 women and 118 military personnel.
-According to the organisation, at least 50 individuals were killed in the context of the repression of protests and 2,219 individuals were arbitrarily detained for their political views.
-At least half of those arbitrarily detained reported cases of abuse either during arrest or in detention.
+In 2019, the NGO Foro Penal reported 2,219 arbitrary detentions on political grounds, of whom at least half reported cases of abuse either during arrest or in detention.
+According to the organisation, at least 50 individuals were killed in the context of the repression of protests.
+By the end of the year, the NGO's list of political prisoners had 388 names, including 18 women and 118 military personnel.